 Are you looking for a homeopathic cure for colic?
 This article discusses the homeopathy treatment of colic along with the best homeopathic medicine for colic treatment.

 Abdominal pain or colic is a feeling of discomfort along with pain in the part of the body between lower chest and pelvis.
-The abdominal cavity consist various structures like stomach, liver, gall bladder, small intestine, large intestine, pancreas, kidney, cecum, appendix, ureter, spleen and also possesses abdominal muscles.
+The abdominal (Homeopathy for Lower Abdominal Pain) cavity consist various structures like stomach, liver, gall bladder, small intestine, large intestine, pancreas, kidney, cecum, appendix, ureter, spleen and also possesses abdominal muscles.

 The whole abdomen is divided in to 9 regions which are, right hypochondrium, epigastrium, left hypochondrium, right lumber, umbilical, left lumber, right iliac, hypogastrium and left iliac.
 A person can feel pain in any of these regions.